(circa December 21)

 The altar is adorned with evergreens such as pine,

-rosemary, bay, juniper and cedar, and the same can be laid
+and the same can be laid

 to mark the Circle of Stones.
 Dried leaves can also be